ibelab/tatiana-android-app/README.md

 Submission of applications may be limited.

-Sending applications (regardless of direction
+Sending applications (regardless of directions)